Collatz conjecture

+It is named after the mathematician Lothar Collatz, who introduced the idea in 1937, two years after receiving his doctorate.
 The sequence of numbers involved is sometimes referred to as the hailstone sequence, hailstone numbers or hailstone numerals (because the values are usually subject to multiple descents and ascents like hailstones in a cloud), or as wondrous numbers.

 Paul Erdős said about the Collatz conjecture: "Mathematics may not be ready for such problems."
-He also offered US$500 for its solution.
 Jeffrey Lagarias stated in 2010 that the Collatz conjecture "is an extraordinarily difficult problem, completely out of reach of present day mathematics".
+However, though the Collatz conjecture itself remains open, efforts to solve the problem have led to new techniques and many partial results.

 Statement of the problem

 Consider the following operation on an arbitrary positive integer: